EdoardoChidichimo/EthnographyCoding/README.md

   Contains functions to extract text from PDF files (using `pdfplumber` and OCR via `pytesseract`), and clean the extracted text.

 - **topic_modelling.py**
-  Uses Sentence‑BERT to encode paragraphs and clusters them into topics using KMeans.
+  Uses Latent Dirichlet Allocation (LDA) or Sentence‑BERT to encode paragraphs and clusters them into topics using KMeans.

 - **llm_annotate.py**
   Handles LLM queries for feature annotation.
-  - Implements JSON post-processing (repairing and normalization) to ensure consistency.
-  - Uses asynchronous API calls with a retry mechanism and dynamic rate limiting.

 - **evaluation.py**
   Evaluates model outputs against human-coded data.